categories

 I admit to being very skeptical about Aftershoot initially.
 I was dubious if AI could replace such a fundamental part of my workflow when selections are a judgment call oftentimes.
 I’m pleased to say that so far, the results have been great!

-My workflow now is as follows: Once the RAWs are all copied onto my computer, I opened up Aftershoot and create a new album.
+My workflow now is as follows: Once the RAWs are all copied onto my computer, I open up Aftershoot and create a new album.
 Next, I drop the folder into Aftershoot, choose my settings (I tend to leave everything on the strictest settings for the AI Automated Culling mode), and simply hit Start Culling.

 As the computer processes the images, I can spend this time doing something else more productive!
 Answering emails, watching Netflix, or spending time with the family!
 Anything but wading through thousands of images.